ElianCordoba/softwareontheroad/src/content/3-things-before-production-nodejs.md

   I hope you find this post useful, it is NOT just another generic 'X things you need to do for Y', instead I try to provide good advice and tips.

-  But if you think that I stole your time, please, shout me a tweet at <a rel="nofollow noreferrer" href="https://twitter.com/santypk4"> @santypk4</a> with your feelings.
+  But if you think that I stole your time, please, send me a tweet at <a rel="nofollow noreferrer" href="https://twitter.com/santypk4"> @santypk4</a> with your feelings.

 # Table of contents
   - [Error handling 🚧](#errors)